 Testamentary Capacity and Statutory Wills

-Most people associate the importance of having a Will with death.
+Most people understand the importance of making a will.
 However, it is easily forgotten that the loss of mental capacity could also diminish our ability to make a Will.
 This is known as loss of ‘testamentary capacity’ and could occur instantly, for example, as a result of a road traffic accident, or gradually, through a neurological illness such as dementia.

 So, what happens when you no longer have testamentary capacity but need to make a Will or update a Will?

 Firstly, let’s deal with what is meant by testamentary capacity.
 The legal test for this was established in the case of Banks v Goodfellow (1870) and must be applied as follows:

 In order for a testator to be considered to have testamentary capacity he must, at the time of making the Will:

 - Be able to understand the nature of his act and its effects;